Signalling System No. 7: History

 Signaling System No. 5 and earlier systems use in-band signaling, in which the call-setup information is sent by generating special multi-frequency tones transmitted on the telephone line audio channels, also known as bearer channels.
-As the bearer channel are directly accessible by users, it can be exploited with devices such as the blue box, which plays the tones required for call control and routing.
-As a remedy, SS6 and SS7 implements out-of-band signaling, carried in a separate signaling channel, thus keeping the speech path separate.
+Since the bearer channels are directly accessible by users, they can be exploited with devices such as the blue box, which can replicate the tones used by the network for call control and routing.
+As a remedy, SS6 and SS7 implements out-of-band signaling, carried in a separate signaling channel, thus keeping the call control and speech paths separate.
 SS6 and SS7 are referred to as common-channel signaling (CCS) protocols, or Common Channel Interoffice Signaling (CCIS) systems.

 Another element of in-band signaling addressed by SS7 is network efficiency.
 With in-band signaling, the voice channel is used during call setup which makes it unavailable for actual traffic.
 For long-distance calls, the talk path may traverse several nodes which reduces usable node capacity.
 With SS7, the connection is not established between the end points until all nodes on the path confirm availability.
 If the far end is busy, the caller gets a busy signal without consuming a voice channel.

 Since 1975, CCS protocols have been developed by major telephone companies and the International Telecommunication Union Telecommunication Standardization Sector (ITU-T); in 1977 the ITU-T defined the first international CCS protocol as Signaling System No. 6 (SS6).
-In its 1980 Yellow Book Q.7XX-series recommendations ITU-T defined the Signalling System No. 7 as an international standard.
-SS7 replaced SS6 with its restricted 28-bit signal unit that was both limited in function and not amendable to digital systems.
+In its 1980 Yellow Book Q.7XX-series recommendations ITU-T defined the Signaling System No. 7 as an international standard.
+SS7 replaced SS6 with its restricted 28-bit signal unit that was both limited in function and not amenable to digital systems.
 SS7 also replaced Signaling System No. 5 (SS5), while R1 and R2 variants are still used in numerous countries.

 The Internet Engineering Task Force (IETF) defined SIGTRAN protocols which translate the common channel signaling paradigm to the IP Message Transfer Part (MTP) level 2 (M2UA and M2PA), Message Transfer Part (MTP) level 3 (M3UA) and Signaling Connection Control Part (SCCP) (SUA).
 While running on a transport based upon IP, the SIGTRAN protocols are not an SS7 variant, but simply transport existing national and international variants of SS7.